saqlain024/Blog-Project/README.md

 - Saklain (me) : https://github.com/saqlain024

 # Everyone Contribution
-- Chrystal, Prajna, Sandeep is worked on Frontend part
+- Chrystal, Prajna, Sandeep has worked on the Frontend part.
-- Advika, Saklain  is worked on Backend part
+- Advika, Saklain has worked on Backend part.

 # Conclusion
-- Thanks to RedBus for providing this opportunity where student can showcase their skills and specails thanks to my team
+- Thanks to RedBus for providing this opportunity where student's can showcase their skills and special thanks to my team.